brookwalls/LearnPython2/README1.md

 Went through a different way of getting input values.

 Exercise 13: Parameters, Unpacking, Variables
-Went through how to import input values
+Went through how to import input values.

+Exerise 14: Prompting and Passing
+Went through using multiple ways of passing input in one file.

+Exerise 15: Reading Files
+Went through two way you can read a file.

+Exercise 16: Reading and Writing Files
+The program reads the file and then writes information into the file.

+Exercise 17: More Files